-The 2020 Manitoba Opera’s Digital Emerging Artists Program was a four-week training intensive designed to provide vocal instruction, professional development, performance experience, and earning opportunities for young Canadian singers who are continuing their opera education.
-The program prepared participants for success as multi-platform performers capable of engaging audiences through digital media, as well as live performance.
+Manitoba Opera’s 2021 Digital Emerging Artists Program is a four-week training intensive designed to provide vocal instruction, professional development, performance experience, and earning opportunities for young Canadian singers who are in the early stages of their careers.